 Immerse yourself in Hollywood’s thrilling chase scenes and pimped-out rides!
 Hollywood Star Cars Museum exhibits the most famous whips to have ever zipped across the big screen for the past fifty years.
 Snag an Instagram-worthy souvenir photo with the DeLorean from Back to the Future, or feast your eyes on the engine of a 1995 Mitsubishi Eclipse from The Fast and The Furious.
 Geek out over the authentic Batmobile from Batman Returns, or imagine the rush of hugging the curves in a beauty like “Eleanor,” the ’67 Shelby GT 500 from Gone in 60 Seconds.
 Not only can you see these legendary vehicles up close, but you’ll also learn some fascinating facts about their unconventional design for the purposes of the film.
 Hollywood Star Cars Museum is like a year-round car show for your favorite blockbusters’ extraordinary fantasy rides.

 At Buttonwillow Civil War Theater, you’ll discover the lesser-known historical facts and fascinating stories that you will never find in a high school textbook.
-Local historian, actor and writer-director Steve Gibson presents Grandaddy’s Watch, an original 2-hour theatrical production based on historically-accurate findings on the Civil War from the National Archives.
+Local historian, actor and writer-director Steve Gipson presents Granddaddy’s Watch, an original 2-hour theatrical production based on historically-accurate findings on the Civil War from the National Archives.
 In 1864, an East Tennessee farmer worried about her family engages in a comedic and witty drama with a hardcore Unionist wanting to preserve his grandfather’s world.
 Both are dedicated to saving their beloved Tennessee home, and yet their ethical and political viewpoints clash.
 Who will be revealed to uphold the true Southern perspective on the Civil War?
-The Buttonwillow Civil War Theater is one of the most unique places to see the truth of history come alive on stage.
+The Buttonwillow Civil War Theater is one of the most unique venues to see our true history come alive.

 As the only authorized Red Skelton impersonator, Brian Hoffman brilliantly brings the clowning legend back to life in the longest-running clean comedy show at the Westin Las Vegas Hotel Casino and Spa, Remembering Red – A Tribute to Red Skelton.
 Now based in Pigeon Forge, Hoffman continues to pay homage to the comedic master with performances of Red’s characteristic solo one-acts and narrated pantomimes.
 Hoffman embodies absurd, creative characters in true Red Skelton fashion and perfectly imitates his one-of-a-kind clown look and gait.
 The kids will crack up in delight at this all-ages show and come to appreciate Red Skelton’s unforgettable humor, and baby boomers will be taken back to the good ole days of the ’50s, ’60s and ’70s.
 The Red Skelton Tribute Theater stages afternoon and evening performances that leave you feeling giddy and silly even after Red’s signature sign-off, “Goodnight for now and may God bless!”